 Since one of the main applications of WhatsApp Business API is sending notifications such as purchase confirmations, delivery status updates, e-tickets, and boarding passes, one of the best places to ask people to opt in is during checkout.

-Retail, logistic & travel businesses, in particular, can benefit from this one since consumers engaging with them are used to sharing their phone number in these instances already and having WhatsApp can only help tighten the customer-business relationship.
+Retail, logistics, and travel businesses, in particular, can benefit from this one since consumers engaging with them are used to sharing their phone numbers in these instances already, and having WhatsApp can only help tighten the customer-business relationship.

 However, check-out is not the only part of your flow that can benefit from WhatsApp opt-in CTA.
-An opportune time to ask users for their consent is during a sign-up process or when filling out a static or conversational contact form.
+A reasonable time to ask users for their consent is during a sign-up process or when filling out a static or conversational contact form.

-Again, this will come very naturally as these are the times and places most businesses will ask you which way do you prefer to be contacted.
-Though, be sure to specify (or let them choose) what kind of messages will they receive!
+Again, this will come very naturally as these are the times and places most businesses will ask you which way you prefer to be contacted.
+Though, be sure to specify (or let them choose) what kind of messages they will receive!

 Asking for WhatsApp opt-in might be a bit tricky.
-However, as long as you make the user experience as your highest priority and keep things transparent, you shouldn’t struggle whether you are using WhatsApp for real estate, eCommerce, support or else.
+However, as long as you make the user experience your highest priority and keep things transparent, you shouldn’t struggle whether you are using WhatsApp for sales, WhatsApp for the hospitality sector, eCommerce, customer support, or other applications.

 Just keep it clean, make it simple, and don’t mess with the WhatsApp logo.